 - Silent Mantra Meditation

-You will also be trained to facilitate meditation gatherings and discussions and to offer these additional meditation practices:
+You will also be trained to facilitate meditation gatherings and discussions and to offer these additional mindfulness and meditation practices:

 - Peacefinder Practices

 - Mindful Walking Meditation

 As a certified meditation teacher you will likely be asked to present meditation classes and lead programs in a variety of settings.
 We'll teach you how to do just that--whether you are invited to present at a lunch-and-learn at a corporate headquarters, or to a classroom full of kids who want an experience of mindfulness.
 You'll have everything you need to do it!

 There are rolling admissions for the Meditation Teacher Academy.
 To apply, you must submit: